wkumari/draft-harkins-owe/README.md

 Internet-Draft      Opportunistic Wireless Encryption          July 2016

+3. 802.11 Network Access

-   security policy governing access, which symmetric ciphers it uses for unicast and broadcast frames, QoS information, as well as support for other optional features of [IEEE802.11].
+   Wi-Fi Access Points advertise their presence through frames called "beacons".
+These frames inform clients within earshot of the SSID the AP is advertising, the AP's MAC address (known as its "BSSID"), security policy governing access, which symmetric ciphers it uses for unicast and broadcast frames, QoS information, as well as support for other optional features of [IEEE802.11].
 Wi-Fi clients can actively